-The best dash cam for high quality video recordings is the Z-Edge Z3 using a high quality SD card.
+The best dash cam for truck drivers is the Z-Edge Z3 using a high quality SD card.
 The impressive 2K 2560 x1080 Ultra HD provides crisp quality through a cars windscreen and the user interface is very intuitive for all users.

 Dash cams with high quality footage has become more popular in western countries in the US and UK for insurance reasons.
 In eastener countries such as Russia, almost all the population driving cars owns top rated dash cams.

 - 1 Best Trucker Dash Cams

 - 2 Rexing V1 LCD 1080p Wide Angle